MathiasSchoettle/tool-of-tools-app/Readme.md

 * add missing features to input fields
   * generic error message (data-error-message already exists in the form hook)

+### are our inputs currently not event controlled???
+#### do we need to also add the value attribute to the formhook and update it on change?

 * form hook
   * currently we are listening to the on change of input fields and immediately update the stored value